 The following criteria should be considered when constructing an internship position:

-Internships can occur during the fall, spring, and/or summer semesters and range from a couple of months to over six months in duration.
-The average internship lasts about a semester (four months)..
+Internships can occur during the fall, spring, or summer and range from a couple of months to over six months in duration.
+The average internship lasts about a semester (four months).

-While some internships are full-time, others range from 10 and 30 hours per week.
+While some internships are full-time, most range from 10 - 30 hours per week.

-Details about the number of hours worked, length of internship, rate of pay, and other specifics are usually negotiated between employers and potential interns with the guidance of a faculty adviser.
+Details about the number of hours worked, length of internship, rate of pay, and other specifics are typically negotiated between employers and potential interns.
+Internships for-credit may include input from a a faculty adviser

-Normally, an intern does not receive employee benefits or retirement benefits.
+Normally, an intern does not receive employee or retirement benefits.